 11. According to the Bureau of Labor Statistics (BLS), the analytics job market is expected to grow 1/3rd by 2022 with approximately 131,500 jobs.
 As of 2016, entry-level salary for a data analyst ranges from $50,000 to $75,000 and for experienced data analysts it is between $65,000 to %110,000.
 The median salary for data scientists is $113,436.

 12. Data analysts review large sets of data to see trends, devise charts and create presentations visually to assist businesses to make better decisions.
-They usually have a bachelor’s degree in technology, a bachelor’s degree in engineering or bachelor’s degree in math, and may have experience in math, programming, science, databases, and modeling.
+They usually have a bachelor’s degree in technology, a bachelor’s degree in engineering or a bachelor’s degree in math, and may have experience in math, programming, science, databases, and modeling.
+You can get data analysis training for become certified Data Analyst.
 Data scientists use many techniques to go through data, such as machine learning and artificial intelligence and data mining, which is a major difference between the two roles.
 Because of this higher level responsibility, most data scientists have a master’s degree or Ph.D.
 Data scientists are much more grounded in technical science and mathematics, and usually have a stronger background in computer science.

 Job opportunities in Data Science and Data Analyst both are very good.
 A career in these fields is in huge demand in the USA.
 Also among international students and job seekers in the USA working on OPT Jobs, H1B visa jobs or F1 visa jobs – the Data Science and Data Analyst are one of the most popular jobs and prefer to work as one.